What is a User Sitemap?

 A page containing structured links to every other important page on a particular website grouped by topic or navigational hierarchy.
 These pages are equally useful for people and search-engine spiders alike, as they provide a categorized look at every page on a website at a glance (with hyperlinks).

 There are two different types of sitemaps: user and XML.
 The XML sitemap is an outline of your website, designed to help search engines better understand and more effectively crawl your pages.
 Usually, users never see the XML sitemap.

 A user sitemap, on the other hand, is an outline of your website that’s designed for website visitors, to help them find what they’re looking for when the site’s main navigation isn’t doing the trick.
-Though they’re designed with people in mind, user sitemaps are crawled by search engines just like XML sitemaps are.
+Though they’re designed with people in mind and are crawled by search engines just like XML sitemaps are.